The oldest historical Black community in Arizona celebrates 100 years

 More from this show

-Randolph remains the oldest remaining historically Black community in Arizona associated with the Great Migration of the early to mid-20th century.
+Randolph is the oldest remaining historically Black community in Arizona associated with the Great Migration of the early to mid-20th century.
+Anthony Moore, Randolph United Council, joined us to discuss the town and its heritage.

 In 2024, the community of Randolph was listed on the National Register of Historic Places.